shellscape/koa-webpack/README.md

 Type: `Object`
 `optional`

-The `dev` property should contain options for `webpack-dev-middleware`, a list of which is available at [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware).
+The `devMiddleware` property should contain options for `webpack-dev-middleware`, a list of which is available at [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware).
 Omitting this property will result in `webpack-dev-middleware` using its default options.